Humanities Faculty & Staff

 Currently, she manages students who contribute content to the campus radio station WBCR.
 See more about the station at this link - www.live365.com/stations/wbcr.

 Dillard also takes pride in Bloomfield seniors who present a final example of what they've learned in many of her classes with their final senior presentation called the Communications Capstone.
 Each capstone is a 10 minute student produced documentary.
 Students research topics, interview individuals, shoot video and edit a completed production.
-Some of their projects can be seen here.
+Some of their projects can be seen soon on her website.